Your LinkedIn Header Is Free Marketing For YouFeb 24, 2021

 Hopefully these examples and this blog provide some inspiration to you.

 OK.
-So now you're convinced that you need to change your header image.
+So hopefully now you're convinced that you need to change your header image.

 STUMPED on how to change it?
 You're not alone.
-Watch this video to learn how to change your LinkedIn header image.
-Or, contact your marketing department or me (see info below).
+Watch the video above to learn how to change your LinkedIn header image using Canva.

 Let's connect on LinkedIn: www.linkedin.com/in/brendameller